-For some extra bite in the pasta and texture, I added some mushrooms.
+For some extra bite in the pasta and texture, I added mushrooms.
 For more nutrition, I added chopped greens.
-And for protein, I added some rotund, creamy chickpeas.
+And for protein, I added rotund, creamy chickpeas.
 It was, hmm, pretty perfect.

 And I have a similar resolution, too, for my beloved Opie who will be 13 this year, and is valiantly carrying on despite severe arthritis.
 Opie is hypothyroid and has a tendency to gain weight and while putting him on a homemade diet has helped, he could still stand to lose a couple of pounds.
 Of course, he still manages to look perfect.
 See for yourself.